 Beginning readers, and those who are slower to learn to read using phonics, should not be encouraged at any time, either in or outside of the discrete phonics lesson, to use different strategies for decoding words, such as guessing from the picture or context in the belief that some children need different reading strategies.
 This is because these strategies lead to inaccurate reading and fail when pupils are faced with unknown words in texts with few context clues.
 It is true that some pupils are able to absorb phonics by osmosis using these strategies, but pupils who find phonics difficult cannot do this and are unlikely to use phonics if other strategies are encouraged.
 On the other hand, pupils should be encouraged to use picture and context clues to understand what they have already read.

-Many educational academics and teachers still believe that English word reading must involve using larger units of sounds and letters such as whole words and onsets – rimes, not just phonemes and graphemes, along with the use of ”careful guessing from context” (Prof. Dombey.
+Many educational academics and teachers still believe that teaching children to decode English words must involve using larger units of sounds and letters such as whole words and onsets-rimes, not just phonemes and graphemes, along with the use of ”careful guessing from context” (Prof. Dombey.
 Guardian Comment 30/04/08): “Decoding must be seen to denote the identification of words typical of English texts, including irregular words such as ‘said’ and ‘island’.
 It should not be equated with synthetic phonics, which is inadequate as a decoding system for English.
 So it should be taken to involve ‘flexible unit size strategies’, and also morphology and semantics” (Prof. Dombey. p9)

 ”(T)hose who have an opposing view [to synthetic phonics] have yet to produce any data showing that their favoured approach produces greater long-term benefits”